markadev/AppleII-VGA/docs/Usage.md

 This setting will be saved across power-cycles if the "Save" command is executed.

+## Hires mode smoothing

+By default the VGA card will output hard pixel transitions in hires and double hires modes that is more consistent with how an RGB card of the era would look.
+However, some software is designed to work best on composite video monitors that will have smooth artifact coloring instead of discrete RGB pixels.

+In this case the VGA card can emulate smoother NTSC video processing for the hires and double hires video modes.

+This can be changed by writing to bit 7 of soft-switch at address `$c02a`.
+From Applesoft Basic:

+    REM ENABLE SMOOTH HIRES
+    POKE 49194, 128

+    REM DISABLE SMOOTH HIRES
+    POKE 49194, 0

+When enabled:
+ * hires mode will have softer edges on pixel transitions across a scanline and softer color transitions resulting in more artifact color bleed
+ * double-hires mode will switch from rendering discrete RGB pixels to filtering the video signal through the same filter as hires mode, resulting in softer edges between color changes and more accurate rendering of software that originally required the use of a composite monitor

+This setting will be saved across power-cycles if the "Save" command is executed.

 ## Device Registers

 The card's device registers can be written to change some settings.
 These settings persist across